Posts Categorised: Blog

 First and foremost, animals pick up their cues from their owners.
 Your little canine or feline may become jumpy or reactive when the power goes out because you or a family member is agitated.
 If you are nervous about power outages, it’s safe to say your pet will be nervous as well.

 I read a story where a pet owner’s dog was picking up alarms from other parts of the block.
 The dog would jump on her head anytime a fire alarm would beep (story source).
 Remember, dogs and cats can hear frequencies that you and I would never hear.
 There is no telling what sounds carry when the electricity goes off in any particular area.
+For more articles about pets and how to care for them, head to the Healthy Solutions for Pets website.

 Caring for pets during power outages.

 Keep in mind that you respond to temperature changes and your pets will too.
 They have become accustomed to the temperatures you set and drastic changes can affect them greatly.
 If it is getting cold in your house, use a blanket or something to keep them warm as well.
+Blankets and barkshop dog toys will ensure that pets are comfortable and loved.

 If electricity is off in your area, you will need to have water from another source.
 Don’t forget about your pet as well.
 You want to keep water where they can access it and make sure it is not freezing over in the winter or evaporating in the summer.